-Function pointers A function can be passed as an argument to another function using the typical address syntax with the '&' symbol is annotated as argument using type '( name)(type arg1, ...)' and is called using '(func)(arg1, ...)'.
+C also has an option to pass functions as arguments to functions, called function pointers.
+A function is passed using the typical address syntax with the '&' symbol is annotated as argument using type '( name)(type arg1, ...)' and is called using '(func)(arg1, ...)'.

-3.2 The C preprocessor
+1.2 The C preprocessor